 3600 |

-Every hour (most providers won’t honor this) |
+Every hour (most providers won’t actually do this) |

-fo= — Failure Reporting Options
+fo= — When to Send Failure Reports

 0 |